Bioarchaeology: Enamel hypoplasia

 Enamel hypoplasia refers to transverse furrows or pits that form in the enamel surface of teeth when the normal process of tooth growth stops, leaving a deficit.
 Enamel hypoplasias generally form due to disease and/or poor nutrition.
 Linear furrows are commonly referred to as linear enamel hypoplasias (LEHs); LEHs can range in size from microscopic to visible to the naked eye.
 By examining the spacing of perikymata grooves (horizontal growth lines), the duration of the stressor can be estimated, although Mays argued that the width of the hypoplasia bears only an indirect relationship to the duration of the stressor.

 Studies of dental enamel hypoplasia are used to study child health.
 Unlike bone, teeth are not remodeled, so intact enamel can provide a more reliable indicator of past health events.
 Dental hypoplasias provide an indicator of health status during the time in childhood when the enamel of the tooth crown is forming.
 The presence, frequency, and severity of enamel hypoplasia (EH) offer valuable information about general health conditions and the occurrence of disease or malnutrition.
 Elevated rates of EH are often interpreted as evidence of widespread physiological stress, such as famine, infectious disease outbreaks, or prolonged nutritional deficiencies.
 By comparing the prevalence of dental stress indicators across various groups such as different social classes, geographic regions, or time periods bioarcheologists can also infer disparities in living conditions, access to resources, and overall health.

 Not all enamel layers are visible on the tooth surface because enamel layers that are formed early in crown development are buried by later layers.
 Hypoplasias on this part of the tooth do not show on the tooth surface.
-Because of this buried enamel, teeth record stressors form a few months after the start of the event.
+Because of this buried enamel, teeth record stressors from a few months after the start of the event.
 The proportion of enamel crown formation time represented by this buried enamel varies from up to 50 percent in molars to 15-20 percent in anterior teeth.
 Surface hypoplasias record stressors occur from about one to seven years, or up to 13 years if the third molar is included.